-Within its native range in the United States, the plant is widespread in Colorado Deserts, Anza-Borrego, Sonoran desert, and Mojave desert, but also occurs throughout the Colorado River and Grand Canyon regions, Nevada, Utah, and in the western regions of Arizona.
+Within its native range in the United States, the plant is widespread in Colorado Deserts, Anza-Borrego, Sonoran desert, and Mojave desert.

-A number of varieties of this Opuntia species such as:
+Several varieties of this Opuntia species, such as:

-… are also cultivated in various regions and are known with the scientific name of opuntia basilaris var.
+… are also cultivated in various regions and are known by the scientific name of opuntia basilaris var.

 Varieties such as Brachyclada have a restricted range and grow in protected areas such as Joshua Tree.